ubc-library-rc/intro-git/content/02_getting_started.md

 Your `hello-world` directory is now a git repository.

-If you run the `ls` command to list the contents of the `hello-world` directory your repository may seem empty.
-But running `ls -a` will include hidden files in the list, revealing the new hidden directory named `.git`.
+If you run the "ls" command to list the contents of the "hello-world" directory your repository may seem empty.
+But running "ls -a" instead will include hidden files in the list, revealing the new hidden directory named ".git".
 {: .info}